Bringing a Claim for Libel

 What are the Defences to a Libel Claim?

-Honest Opinion: A defendant defend a claim for defamation by saying that the allegedly untrue statement was their honestly held opinion.
-A defendant can only rely on this defence if the statement they made also set out the basis of their opinion, and it was a reasonable opinion for them to hold.
+Honest Opinion: A defendant can defend a claim for defamation by saying that the allegedly untrue statement was their honestly held opinion.
+A defendant can only rely on this defence, if the statement they made also set out the basis of their opinion, and it was a reasonable opinion for them to hold.

 Qualified Privilege: Another technical defence, is the defence of "qualified privilege".
 If the untrue statement was made in an official context, such as in a letter from a GP to a specialist, the minutes of a Parish Council meeting, in the course of an investigation by an employer, or by a social worker, the qualified privilege defence would mean the claim was likely to fail.
-It is possible to defeat a defence of qualified privilege, if you can prove to the court that the person who made the untrue statement about you, did so maliciously.
+It is possible to defeat a defence of qualified privilege, if you can prove to the Court that the person who made the untrue statement about you, did so maliciously.
 This means that genuine mistakes will not be actionable, but if someone made a statement about you in an official context which they knew was not true, you could still bring a claim.
 This defence is very rarely heard in court because it is so difficult to prove that statements were made maliciously.

 Public Interest: If a defendant can prove that they made their statements because they were doing so in the public interest (for example a piece of investigative journalism), the public interest defence could protect them, even if there are some errors in what has been said.